Ameya041/Personal-Expense-Predictor/README.md

 🧮 Personal Expense Predictor

 This project is a web-based application that predicts your next month's expenses using machine learning.
-Built using *Flask*, **scikit-learn, and **Bootstrap*, it provides a simple yet functional interface to input your monthly spending habits and get predictions.
+Built using **Flask**, **scikit-learn**, and **Bootstrap**, it provides a simple yet functional interface to input your monthly spending habits and get predictions.

 🚀 Features